angel-ibm/stro/README.md

 Milvus, Kafka, Presto, Iceberg, Python are good candidates to address the requirements mentioned above.
 They are integrated and demonstrated in the following sections.
 The demo is hosted in an environment created by IBMers called [watsonx.data Lab](https://ibm.github.io/watsonx-data-lab/) aimed at educating other IBMers, Business Partners, and anyone with access to the [IBM TechZone](https://ibm.github.io/watsonx-data-lab/).
 This environment extensively leverages the commercial product [watsonx.data](https://www.ibm.com/products/watsonx-data) which combines many technologies typically present in projects dedicated to analytics and artifical intelligence.
 Take a look at the [watsonx.data Solution Brief](https://www.ibm.com/downloads/cas/4Z1YXEBO) for more details on this product.

 ## The story

+ Professional and amateur astronomers often compare their observations (i.e: their own sky images) with established scientific databases that catalog all known celestial objects.
+Examples of these databases include [GAIA](https://www.cosmos.esa.int/web/gaia/), the [Horizons System](https://ssd.jpl.nasa.gov/horizons/) and the [Minor Planet Center](http://www.minorplanetcenter.net/about).
+These systems house billions of entries and petabytes of data.
+Indeed, the universe is vast.

 <img src="./images/ergenzingen.jpg" alt="Ergenzingen" title="ergenzingen" style="width:50%; float:left; margin-right:10px;">